run-ai/fake-gpu-operator/README.md

 ## Installation

-Label the nodes you wish to have fake GPUs with the following labels:
+Label the nodes you wish to have fake GPUs on, with the following labels:

 ```
 kubectl label node <node-name> nvidia.com/gpu.deploy.device-plugin=true nvidia.com/gpu.deploy.dcgm-exporter=true --overwrite
 ```

-By default, the operator creates a GPU topology of 2 Tesla K80 GPUs for each node.
+By default, the operator creates a GPU topology of 2 Tesla K80 GPUs for each node in the cluster.
 To create a different GPU topology, see the __customization__ section below.

 Install the operator: